fpsvogel/learn-ruby/README.md

 - **Better Rails views:**
 - [ ] [Phlex](https://www.phlex.fun/)

-### Hotwire and StimulusReflex
+### Hotwire

-If you ever get stuck, the [StimulusReflex community on Discord](https://discord.com/invite/stimulus-reflex) is an amazing resource, even for Hotwire.
+If you ever get stuck, the [StimulusReflex community on Discord](https://discord.com/invite/stimulus-reflex) is an amazing resource.

 - **Hotwire:**
   - [ ] [Read the docs](https://hotwired.dev/)